many thanks to Martin Harper and Alan Wentworth of P&WHS

 [ 1775...
 Sarah Stringfellow (dau of James Stringfellow of Whitefield) married Richard Scholes of Polefield)]

 The visitation of the Bishop of Chester in 1778 recorded James Starky Esquire as living at Polefield.
 Mr Starky was listed as being churchwarden of St Mary's between 1759 & 1761.
-James Starky is buried prominently inside the South porch entrance to St Mary's, which was the main entrance to the church until 1805, meaning parishoners would have crossed his grave every week.
+James Starky was buried prominently inside the South porch entrance to St Mary's in 1779, which was the main entrance to the church until 1805, meaning parishioners would have crossed his grave every week.
+IN 1780 his executors sold polefield to the Egerton Family of Heaton Hall.

 many thanks to Martin Harper